edwardloveall/autolock/readme.md

 * In `com.edwardloveall.autolock.plist`, replace the `path/to/autolock.sh` with the path to the script in the previous step.
 * Move the launchd plist to `~/Library/LaunchAgents`.
 If you don't have the `LaunchAgents` folder, you can just create it.
 Spelling and capitalization are important.
 * Install and start the launchd job with `launchctl load -w ~/Library/LaunchAgents/com.edwardloveall.autolock.plist`

+---

+Read more about this in my blog post: http://blog.edwardloveall.com/post/120467537407/automatically-lock-your-computer-based-on-wi-fi